 Below is a summary of the important information and policy considerations discussed in the Climate Change Discussion Paper.

 Our carbon emissions are warming the planet at alarming rates.
 They are causing weather patterns to change which will affect our health, environment and properties.
 In Halton, almost 90 per cent of our emissions are from buildings and transportation sources.
 These emissions are directly tied to how we heat our buildings and move in the region.

 Given the rapid increase in population growth anticipated in Halton, these emissions will continue to rise unless we change the way we build and move.
 Official Plan policies have a direct impact on making buildings more energy efficient and communities more compact therefore helping us lower our emissions.

-The review of the official plan will ensure consistency with the Provincial Policy Statement (external link) (PPS), 2020, as well as conformity to A Place to Grow: The Growth Plan for the Greater Golden Horseshoe (2019) (external link), the Greenbelt Plan (external link) (2017) and the Niagara Escarpment Plan (external link) (2017).
+The review of the official plan will ensure consistency with the Provincial Policy Statement (external link) (PPS), 2020, as well as conformity to A Place to Grow: The Growth Plan for the Greater Golden Horseshoe (2019) (external link), the Greenbelt Plan (external link) (2017) and the Niagara Escarpment Plan (2017).
 These plans and policies include new directions for land use planning to identify actions that will reduce carbon emissions and address climate change.
 The review will also align with the Region’s actions and outcomes as listed in Halton’s Strategic Business Plan 2019-2022.